Suhaada/python_spark_reader_library/README.md

 # python_spark_reader_library
-enables data validation on top of standard Spark methods
+Library enables data validation on top of standard Spark methods

    1.)
 Can be deployed on spark cluster and resued by other programs, notebooks 2.)
-Allows to read any data from csv or json file
+Allows to read any data from csv or json file 3.)
-3.)
 Allows to specify for each column type.
 Type must be validated during read 4.)
 Allows to specify conditions which must be met by field 4.1) Field is not null
-4.2) Field value meets defined regural expression
-4.3) Field value is unique
+   4.2) Field value meets defined regural expression 4.3) Field value is unique
    5.)
 In case when validation fails exception is thrown 6.)
 If validation is succesfull then it is possible to read data using DataFrame methods 7.)
 Code should be documented and tested using pytest